Optical response of Luttinger semimetals in the normal and superconducting states: Normal state response

 with $p^*=p/m^*$.
 We observe that a finite temperature regularizes the logarithmic divergence of the longitudinal contribution at $\omega=vp$.
-The temperature dependence of the transversal response is weak.
+The temperature dependence of the transverse response is weak.
 The QBT contributions at finite temperature read

 and

 Here $\vare^{(\rm QBT)}(\omega)$ is the homogeneous contribution from Eq. (\ref{norm8}).
 For nonzero temperature this term can have a residual (non-universal) dependence on $\omega/E_{\rm F}$.
 For this note that for a generic value of $\omega/vp \sim 1$, we have $\omega/E_{\rm F} \sim p^2/(2m^*\omega)$.
 Hence, although $\omega/E_{\rm F}\to 0$ in the strict quasi-static limit, a finite value of $p$ implies a nonzero value of $\omega/E_{\rm F}$.
 This small value of $\omega/E_{\rm F}$ does not affect the zero temperature value of $\vare^{(\rm QBT)}(0)$ in Eq. (\ref{norm10}).
 In fact, although the integrand has a singularity at $q^2=m^*\omega$, this singularity is not resolved at $T=0$ due to the infrared cutoff provided from the Fermi--Dirac distribution, which limits the integration to $q>p_{\rm F}$.
 In striking contrast, for $T/E_{\rm F}>0$ the whole range of momenta is supported due to the Fermi--Dirac distribution, and so every small $\omega/E_{\rm F}\neq 0$ contributes to the integral.
 In the curves shown in Fig. \ref{FigQuasiQBT} we suppress this non-universal contribution by assuming $p^2/(2m^*\omega)$ to be small enough so that $\omega/E_{\rm F}\approx 0$, and so